Thirty Seconds to Mars: Musical style

 The style of the band's first studio album combined progressive metal and space rock with influences and elements from electronica, utilizing programming and synthesizers.
 Ryan Rayhill from Blender described the album as a "high-minded space opera of epic scope befitting prog-rock prototypes Rush," and wrote that Thirty Seconds to Mars "emerged with an eponymous debut that sounds like Tool on The Dark Side of the Moon," referring to the 1973 album by Pink Floyd.
+During this period, the band was also part of the short-lived "Undercore" movement.

 Whereas the eponymous concept album's lyrics focus on human struggle and self-determination, A Beautiful Lie's lyrics are more personal and the music introduces screaming vocals.
 The transformation that resonates throughout the album reflects the personal and artistic changes experienced by the band members before and during the creation of the record.
 The album widened the band's sound by combining elements from progressive rock, hard rock and emo.
 Such alternative rock style has been compared to bands like The Cure, U2 and The Smashing Pumpkins.

 Their third release This Is War was described as "an extremely progressive rock sound with killer choruses," drawing inspirations from experimental Pink Floyd to melodic M83.
 Chris Harris from Rolling Stone considered it "an ambitious collection of experimental rock" shaped by the band's personal struggles and legal battle with their record label.
 Stephen Thomas Erlewine of AllMusic acknowledged the band's progression, referring to the overall style of the record as a mixture of synth rock, heavy metal, and progressive rock.

 In Love, Lust, Faith and Dreams the band experimented with different instruments and drew influences from a wider and more varied range of styles.
 The album mixes experimental instrumentation with elements both symphonic and electronic, and the music introduces a minimalist approach full of ethereal sonics.
 The record carries the concept album format of This Is War and expands the spectrum to revolve around the themes after which it is named.